Amrita-Jayamon/resume-builder-app/README.md

 ## 📬 Contact

-Made with ❤️ by [Your Name]
+Made with ❤️ by [Amrita Jayamon]
-Email: you@example.com
+Email: amritajayamon31@gmail.com